Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 However, 99% of the time patients that lose 30-40 kilos or more will have loose abdominal skin and inner thigh skin.
 In this case, a belt lipectomy followed by an inner thigh lift may be recommended.

 I just need inner thigh fat removal.
-Is an inner thigh lift right for me?
+Is Medial Thighplasty (Inner Thigh Lift) right for me?

-An inner thigh lift is not the only surgery that improves the inner thighs.
+Medial Thighplasty (Inner Thigh Lift) is not the only surgery that works on the inner thighs.
 For example, young mothers that have lost weight after pregnancy may have excess fat in the thigh area that won’t budge even with diet and exercise.

 This is not the type of substantial weight loss as someone with lap band, gastric bypass, or sleeve gastrectomy surgery.
 She may just have a bulge in the inner thigh area that remains after losing the pregnancy weight.
 For them, liposuction may be all that is needed.
 Doctor Bernard uses the latest liposuction technology to help slim the inner thighs.